acebot712/autorank-llm/README.md

 # Define the model names and the task
 model_names = ["mistral:instruct", "orca-mini", "llama2"]
-task = "Generate a creative story based on a given prompt."
+task = "3 names of a pet cow."

 # Create an evaluator instance
 evaluator = LLMEvaluator(model_names, task)